Juvederm Injections NYC

 Common side effects of Juvederm Injections

 There is, in general, little downtime with Juvederm injections.
 The majority of patients return to work or home immediately after injection.
-There may be some mild swelling or bruising after the dermal filler injections and we advise patients to apply ice packs to the treated area immediately after treatment.
-Patients are advised to stay away from direct sunlight, saunas, and stream rooms for 48 hours after the procedure.
-Some patients can have some temporary hyperpigmentation and skin discoloration from dermal fillers.
-If the injections are too superficial you can have a temporary Tyndall effect, where the skin has a bluish hue from the injections.
+There may be some mild swelling or bruising after the dermal filler injections, and we advise patients to apply ice packs to the treated area immediately after treatment.
+Patients are advised to stay away from direct sunlight, saunas, and steam rooms for 48 hours after the procedure.
+Some patients can have temporary hyperpigmentation and skin discoloration from dermal fillers.
+If the injections are too superficial, you can have a temporary Tyndall effect, where the skin has a bluish hue from the injections.

 How much does Juvederm cost?

-Many patients ask, how much is Juvederm filler, and the answer is: it depends.
+Many patients ask how much Juvederm filler is, and the answer is that it depends.
 The cost of Juvederm injections in Manhattan depends on the number of syringes used and the type of Juvederm injected.
 Juvederm cost typically ranges between $1,000 and $1500 per syringe.
-Juvederm Voluma is more expensive than regular Juvederm and lasts longer.
-It is difficult to answer how much is Juvederm treatment because if also varies on the experience of the injector.
-A board certified cosmetic dermatologist with years of experience will be more expensive than a Medspa with inexperienced nurse injectors.
+It is difficult to answer how much Juvederm treatment is because it also varies on the injector’s experience.
+A board-certified cosmetic dermatologist with years of experience will be more expensive than a Medspa with inexperienced nurse injectors.
+Some injectors may participate in Allergan’s loyalty program, Allē, which can be used to accrue reward points that may apply to cosmetic treatments or products.

 How much is Juvederm lip filler?

-The cost for Juvederm for lip enhancement depends on the number of syringes and the type of product injected.
+The cost of Juvederm for lip enhancement depends on the number of syringes and the type of dermal filler product injected.
 The cost can range from $600 to $2,000.
 The cost also varies based on the experience of the cosmetic injector.
-A board certified dermatologist in NYC will be more expensive than a nurse injector at a spa or clinic.
+A board-certified dermatologist in NYC will be more expensive than a nurse injector at a spa or clinic.

 Does Juvederm hurt?

 Everyone’s pain threshold is different.
 Juvederm is compounded with lidocaine as a numbing agent, and most patients are entirely comfortable during the procedure.
-Lip fillers tend to be more uncomfortable and Dr. Green recommends using numbing cream, containing lidocaine, for one hour before your cosmetic injections.
+Lip fillers tend to be more uncomfortable, and Dr. Green recommends using a numbing cream containing lidocaine for one hour before your cosmetic injections.

 How much Juvederm is in one syringe?

 Typically, one syringe of Juvederm consists of 1 ml of dermal filler.
 The number of syringes necessary depends on the type of filler that is being used and the treatment area.
-Generally speaking, larger treatment areas, such as the midface and jawline, will require more syringes of filler than under the eyes and in the lips.
+Generally speaking, more extensive treatment areas, such as the midface and jawline, will require more syringes of filler than under the eyes and in the lips.
 Age and severity of volume loss, wrinkles, or the amount of enhancement desired may alter the number of syringes necessary in a given treatment area.
-Dr. Green prefers a less-is-more approach to dermal fillers to provide patients with a natural, youthful appearance.
+Dr. Green prefers a less-is-more approach to dermal fillers to give patients a natural, youthful appearance.

 How much Juvederm do I need?

-The amount of filler necessary depends on a number of factors, including the area being treated, the severity of wrinkles, fine lines, or volume loss, and the aesthetic goals of each individual patient.
-Typically the amount of syringes by treatment area is as follows:
+The amount of filler necessary depends on several factors, including the area being treated, the severity of wrinkles, fine lines, or volume loss, and the aesthetic goals of each individual patient.
+Typically, the amount of syringes by treatment area is as follows:

-For a full liquid facelift, patients can expect anywhere between 4 and 10 syringes of Juvederm depending on the areas of the face that will be addressed and the depth of fine lines and wrinkles.
-After your initial consultation with Dr. Green where you share your aesthetic goals, Dr. Green’s office will be able to provide you with a clearer estimate of the number of syringes necessary to meet your needs.
+For a complete liquid facelift, patients can expect anywhere between 4 and 10 syringes of Juvederm, depending on the areas of the face that will be addressed and the depth of fine lines and wrinkles.
+After your initial consultation with Dr. Green, where you share your aesthetic goals, Dr. Green’s office will be able to provide you with a more precise estimate of the number of syringes necessary to meet your needs.

 How many syringes of Juvederm are needed for lip fillers?

 Dr. Green typically has a conservative approach to injecting dermal fillers, especially with lip fillers.
-She only injects one syringe of Juvederm at a time in the lips and will wait two weeks to evaluate the full effect before deciding to inject more product.
-The key is to avoid over filling a treatment area.
+She only injects one syringe of Juvederm at a time into the lips and will wait two weeks to evaluate the full effect before injecting more product.
+The key is to avoid overfilling a treatment area.

-Many patients ask, what is the price of Juvederm per syringe, and the answer is: it depends.
-There are several factors that can determine the price per syringe, including the geographic location at which you are receiving treatment, the qualifications and experience of the injector, and which type of Juvederm treatment you are using.
+Many patients ask what is the price of Juvederm per syringe, and the answer is that it depends.
+Several factors can determine the price per syringe, including the geographic location at which you are receiving treatment, the qualifications and experience of the injector, and which type of Juvederm treatment you are using.
 Generally speaking, the cost of one syringe ranges from $1,000 to $1,500 in NYC for a Juvederm dermal filler.
 During your consultation with Dr. Green, her office will be better able to provide you with an estimate of the total cost of the treatment based on your desired cosmetic results.

 Which Juvederm do I choose if I want lips like Kim Kardashian?

-If you want fuller lips then the best injectable gel would be Juvederm Ultra Plus.
-To achieve this full result, generally requires two syringes of dermal filler.
+If you want fuller lips, then the best injectable gel would be Juvederm Ultra Plus.
+Achieving this total result generally requires two syringes of dermal filler.

 Which Juvederm is best to treat the Cupid’s bow?